padiketeku/EnvMonMod/EMM-Prac-1-Intro to Earth Engine.md

 # Final Part of Practical 1

-In this final part of the practical, which will also be relevant for the next practical activity, we will explore image collection.
+In this final part of the practical, which will also be relevant for the assignment 1, we will explore image collection.
 Image collection is created when at least 2 images are available in a folder.
-The individual images in the collection may contain multiple bands, represnting different information about the environment.
+The individual images in the collection may contain multiple bands, representing different information about the environment.
 Here, we will explore image collection through MODIS data.
 MODIS is a satellite system that collected data about the environment since 2000.
-MODIS provides global earth observation data, but we will focus on Daly River Catchment of the Northern Terrotor, Australia, as the study area.
+MODIS provides global earth observation data, but we will focus on Daly River Catchment of the Northern Territory, Australia, as the study area.
 The MOD13Q1 V6.1 product, which provides a vegetation index (VI) value at a per pixel basis, will be explored.
 The pixel size for the MOD13Q1 is 250 m.
 Further details about this product are [here](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MOD13Q1)

 ## Workflow